 Every school in the district has a robust recycling and composting program, and naturally, a great deal of learning happens outdoors.
 However, our program is unique in that EE is embedded into the core curriculum.
 This is a major component to the success of the program which results in students who learn to become critical thinkers and approach problem solving by studying multiple perspectives.

 Every school has an outdoor classroom setting used by teachers and students.
-Each year, our elementary schools hold a day-long, outdoor EE festival that has captured the attention of Twin Cities media and has become a tradition students look forward to each year.
+Each year, our elementary schools hold a day-long, outdoor E-STEM Day that has captured the attention of Twin Cities media and has become a tradition students look forward to each year.